dbachali/Midterm/README.md

 *Note: To add in a "?" use "%3F" so that HTML will recognize this special character.
 Otherwise this API will not accecpt the "?" and the ngrams service will give a 404 error.

-# Call the api via the following URL
+# Call the api via the following URL:

 107.20.37.178:8000